asadsabir/World-Bank-Gini-Index/README.md

 The Gini Index, or Gini Coefficient is a measure of how close the income distribution is to perfect equality or perfect inequality.
 A Gini Index of 0 indicates perfect equality while a Gini Index of 100 indicates perfect inequality. ![](reports/figures/readme/Aspose.Words.bd76c45c-511d-4d2a-8062-41716b796190.001.jpeg)

-*Figure 1*

-Figure 1 shows how the Gini Index is calculated.
+*Figure 1 shows how the Gini Index is calculated.
 As inequality increases, The Lorenz curve moves further out and increases area 'A'.
-As inequality decreases, the Lorenz curve approaches the line of equality and decreases area ‘A’.
+As inequality decreases, the Lorenz curve approaches the line of equality and decreases area ‘A’.*

 ## Variables